 Your cat has started to display some odd behavior lately.
-Your previously house-trained cat has been found urinating in your bathtub or on your bed.
-Also, your cat has been found straining as if constipated, just sitting there in the litter box waiting and repeatedly scratching.
+Your previously house-trained cat is now urinating in your bathtub or on your bed.
+Also, your cat strains as if constipated, just sitting there in the litter box waiting and repeatedly scratching.

 Not all owners can recognize these key signs of a urinary tract infection (UTI).
 Having worked at a veterinary hospital, I have come across many cats that were thought by their owners to be constipated, or worse, just simply displaying behavioral issues.

-Cats that are peeing in the bathtub or on the bed are doing so for a very specific reason.
-Their trip to the litter box has turned unpleasant.
-Your cat has tried to urinate in the litter box but it turned out to be too painful, and therefore, he has started associating the litter box with something negative.
-To a cat, avoidance is the best solution, so he will try a bath tub or a bed to see if it will in any way ease the discomfort.
+Cats that pee in the bathtub or on the bed are doing so for a very specific reason: their trip to the litter box has turned unpleasant.
+Your cat has tried to urinate in the litter box, but it turned out to be too painful, and therefore, he has started associating the litter box with something negative.
+To a cat, avoidance is the best solution, so he will try any other place to see if it will, in any way, ease the discomfort.

-Another common sign of a cat affected by a U.T.I is insistently licking the genital area.
+Another common sign of UTI in a cat is insistently licking the genital area.
 Cats tend to lick their wounds, so licking their genital area is the way they try to "heal" the burning sensation they are feeling.